MenuClose

 1. Identify People You Harmed

-The first step in making amends is identifying to whom you need to apologize.
+The first step in making amends is identifying to whom you must apologize.
 These may be family members, friends, loved ones, or colleagues.
-Keep a list of everyone you feel that you wronged, and get ready to take action.
+Keep a list of everyone you feel you have wronged, and prepare to take action.

 2. Reflect on Your Actions

 The next step is to reflect on your past actions and their impact on others.
-It’s important to be honest with yourself during this process.
-Take responsibility for your choices and be willing to listen to how your addiction has impacted those around you.
+It’s essential to be honest with yourself during this process.
+Take responsibility for your choices and be willing to listen to how your addiction has influenced those around you.

 3. Make a Plan

 After you’ve taken the time to reflect, it’s time to develop a plan for how you’ll make amends.
-Think about what your apology will include, when you might approach the people, and the method of contact that you’d like to use.
+Consider the words your apology will include and the method of contact that would be best.

 4. Start Making Amends

 Once you’ve decided on your plan, it’s time to start making amends.
-This step may be one of the most challenging, but it is also one of the most important.
+This step is arguably the most challenging but also one of the most important.
 Remember to be honest, sincere, and humble during your apology.

 5. Seek Professional Help

 If you’re struggling to make amends or feel overwhelmed by the process, seek professional help.
-A therapist or counselor can provide the support you need to make amends and start the healing process.
+A therapist or counselor can support you to make amends and start healing.

 At Northpoint Seattle, we can help you begin your journey toward a sober future.
-Our programs can help you meet your unique needs and provide the support you need to make lasting changes.
-Call us today at 425.414.3530 to learn more about our program and how you can get started.
+Our programs can meet your unique needs and provide the support you need to make lasting changes.
+Call us today at 888.483.6031 or complete our online form to learn more about our program and how you can get started.